 The financial statements have been prepared on a historical cost basis except for insurance contract assets and liabilities which are stated at actuarially assessed values.

 The Company has adopted all new and revised mandatory standards, amendments and interpretations in the current year.
 None had a material impact on these financial statements.

 There are a number of standards, amendments and interpretations which have been approved but are not yet effective.
 The Company expects to adopt these when they become due for adoption, and is assessing their impact on the financial statements.

-The most significant of these is IFRS 17 Insurance Contracts which is effective for annual periods beginning on or after 1 January 2021.
-IFRS 17 establishes principles for the recognition, measurement, presentation, and disclosure of insurance contracts issued, and will supersede IFRS 4 Insurance Contracts.
+The most significant of these is NZ IFRS 17 Insurance Contracts ("NZ IFRS 17") which is effective for annual periods beginning on or after 1 January 2021.
+NZ IFRS 17 establishes principles for the recognition, measurement, presentation, and disclosure of insurance contracts issued, and will supersede NZ IFRS 4 Insurance Contracts ("NZ IFRS 4").
+Disclosure and measurement under NZ IFRS 17 differs significantly from NZ IFRS 4 and as such the Company is not yet able to reasonably estimate the impact of NZ IFRS 17 on its financial statements.
+IFRS 17 will also result in changes to presentation in the statement of financial performance.